How To Get Out Of A Car Lease In Ontario

 It can be more expensive over time, but it allows you to spread these costs over the period of your new lease rather than paying it all upfront.
 This can get you into a dangerous game of incurring higher costs and payments, so it is not advisable to trade in your lease more than once in a row.
 It is only a viable option to do once if you need a new vehicle.
 For example, say you lease a small sedan and a year or two after you have a child and need a bigger family vehicle, you can trade in the small sedan for a bigger SUV or van as long as you can afford the new lease payments.

-This differs from buying out the lease because you are not paying to purchase the car.
+An early return of a leased vehicle differs from buying out the lease because you are not paying to purchase the car.
 You are just paying to end the lease without keeping the car.
 This means you are paying out the remainder of the lease's costs, fees and penalties without getting anything out of it except for getting out of the lease.
 In addition to the standard costs, fees and penalties, you must also pay a termination fee.
-You might also have a penalty to your credit score if you cannot afford to make all the termination payments.
+If you cannot afford to make all the termination payments, there may also be a penalty to your credit score.

 Did You Know?

-You can purchase extra financial protection when you lease or loan a vehicle in case you find yourself in a financial emergency and can no longer make payments.
-The policy can make some payments for you until you’re back on your feet, or let you return the leased vehicle with no penalties (up to a certain amount).
+When you lease a vehicle, you can purchase extra financial protection for cases where you find yourself in a financial emergency and can no longer make payments.
+The policy can cover payments for you until you’re back on your feet, or let you return the leased vehicle with no penalties (up to a certain amount).

 This is your absolute last resort to end your car lease before it is over.
 This should only ever be done if you absolutely cannot afford to make the payments or any of the other options above.
 If you have to do this, there is an optimal process to follow.